The Best Backpacking Tents of 2017

 Single Front Door Tents — Like the Hilleberg Anjan 2 and the Mountain Hardwear Ghost UL 2 offer the best balance of low weight and comfort.

 Criteria For Evaluation

-After soliciting feedback from over 50 people over the course of several years, here are what we have found to be the most important factors for finding a quality backpacking tent to be comfort, weather resistance, weight and packed size, ease of setup, and durability.
+After soliciting feedback from over 50 people over the course of several years, we have found the most important factors for finding a quality backpacking tent to be comfort, weather resistance, weight and packed size, ease of setup, and durability.
 The cumulative score of these metrics provided us with each tent's overall performance score, which is shown in descending order in the rating table below.

 The most comfortable tent we tested was the REI Half Dome 2 Plus, a roomy palace with a large floor area and two gigantic vestibules.
 The Plus version features an extra 10 inches in length and four inches in width over the standard REI Half Dome 2, and it makes for a more spacious and comfortable tent.
 It also has four kick-stand vents in the top of the fly to keep air flowing inside but keep the rain out.